This post is sponsored by Maytag.

 To prep for paint I spackled the joints where the boards were joined together.
 I also applied spackle to the top edges of the MDF.
 The edges are extremely porous and If you don’t seal them up they will just suck up the paint.
 Sealing and sanding will also give you a much smoother finish than just the fibrous edges.

-While the spackle was drying I went ahead and cut the vertical battens for the DIY wainscoting wall.
-They are all 3.5” and I cut them a little oversized at 28” long so I could cut them to fit during the board and batten install.
-I gave them the same edge treatment as the other boards and I ganged them together to apply the spackle to the edges.
-This went a lot faster.
+Next I went ahead and cut the vertical battens for the DIY wainscoting wall.
+They’re all 3.5” wide and I cut them a little over sized at 28” long.
+This way I could cut them to fit during the board and batten install.
+I gave them the same edge treatment as the other boards using spackle.

 When the spackle dried I primed all the MDF pieces using a foam roller.
-I wanted to do as little painting in the room as possible, and if I did it again I would probably do one finish coat before install then just patch and do one final coat.
+If I did it again I would probably add one finish coat before install then just patch and do one final coat.

 I took the baseboards back up to the laundry room and started laying them out for the wainscoting install.
 The board under the window was the highest so I leveled it first and nailed it in place.

 Then I shimmed up the long baseboard to the same height and nailed it in place.
 I checked for level then nailed the rest of the baseboards in place as well.

 After that I measured up 36” and marked a line across the wall using my 4’ level.
 I’ll use this for attaching the board and batten top rail next.